 “Micro-influencers” also fall under this category and can be just as effective for promoting your business; these are bloggers or social media users who have at least 10-15k followers, but those followers are incredibly engaged.
 Micro-influencers are often experts in a niche field.

 Think a slightly smaller-scale version of Jon Loomer for Facebook Ads, and you’ve got the idea.

 At the end of the day, anyone who can impact and influence others’ decisions in an area– whether due to expertise or their sheer number of followers– counts as an influencer.

-It’s easy to think that the FTC focuses on big-money advertisements like hundred thousand dollar commercials and product placement on shows.
+It’s easy to think that the FTC focuses on big-money advertisements like hundreds of thousand dollar commercials and product placement on shows.
 In reality, they actually monitor social media just as carefully.

 While sure, it’s possible for some people to get away with sneaking a few things past them due to the sheer volume of content on social platforms, you should never try to.
-It’s a huge risk, and their regulations are in place for a reason with plenty of ethical reasoning.
+It’s a huge risk, and FTC regulations are in place for a reason.

 Last year, they actually ran campaigns designed to inform big influencers and marketers about the guidelines they have set in place for influencer marketing, sending out letters to a large number of individuals in both categories.

-They even proceeded to send follow-up warning letters to at least 21 influencers who didn’t heed the original warnings to remind them that, yep, they’re seriously, and they’re watching.
+They even sent follow-up warning letters to at least 21 influencers who didn’t heed the original warnings to remind them that, yep, they’re serious, and they’re watching.

 Influencer Marketing Rules From the FTC